QMrpy/Ruby-Music-Player/README.md

-# Ruby Music Player---AlphaBeatz
+# ------AlphaBeatz------

-Music Player in Ruby
+Music Player in Ruby.

+Personal Project undertaken in order to participate in code.fun.do